Sai-Harshith-01/docspot-appointment-system/Project Files/Front End/readme.md

 REACT_APP_API_URL=http://localhost:5000
 ```

-> Replace `http://localhost:5000` with your backend base URL if different (e.g., production URL).
+> Replace `http://localhost:5000` with your actual backend base URL if running in production.

 ### 4️⃣ Start the React App